-The main idea of time delay prompt is on planning and setting the criteria ahead of time.
-The number of sessions allotted for 0-second time delay must already be determined from the beginning.
+The main idea of the time delay prompt is on planning and set the criteria ahead of time.
+The number of sessions allotted for a 0-second time delay must already be determined from the beginning.
 It is also important to note how many times the learners are expected to respond or show responses within the day.
-There is also a need to track down on the responses of every learner in order to determine who needs reinforcement and what kind of reinforcement.
-The data sheet would have information on how many learners have prompted correct, prompted incorrect, unprompted correct, unprompted incorrect and have not shown any responses.
+There is also a need to track down the responses of every learner in order to determine who needs reinforcement and what kind of reinforcement.
+The data sheet would have information on how many learners have prompted correct, prompted incorrect, unprompted correct, unprompted incorrect, and have not shown any responses.
 The number of trials or sessions cannot be fixed for all skills and behavior; it is still dependent on the responses of the learners.
-Some it may only take a few trial sessions while other may take some time.
+Some may only take a few trial sessions while others may take some time.
 But what could be the indicator for the number of trials is the progress of the learners, like how much they have learned so far or who else is still left behind.
-Just as the responses of the learners’ vary according to time it must be noted that the succeeding skills or behavior cannot be started without everyone accomplishing the first tasks (Using Time Delay to Fade Prompting, 2017) .
+Just as the responses of the learners vary according to time it must be noted that the succeeding skills or behavior cannot be started without everyone accomplishing the first tasks (Using Time Delay to Fade Prompting, 2017).

-According to the study conducted, constant time delay is a strategy, a prompting strategy specifically that is designed to give prompts in a systematic way using the dimension of time.
-Aside from the inclusion of controlling prompt, the two defining features of constant time delay prompt lies on the number of trials involved which shows the target stimulus and the manner of delivery of the prompts; and the time factor.
-The delivery of prompt begins with a 0-second time delay which later progresses into a fixed time delay.
-Based on the reports gathered in the study, the utilization of constant time delay prompts had been applied on discrete behaviors which were analyzed and identified.
-The framework of the study was on the demographic variables such as types of subjects, settings, behaviors, instructors and instructional arrangements that were also determined as parameters of the study.
+According to the study conducted, a constant time delay is a strategy, a prompting strategy specifically that is designed to give prompts in a systematic way using the dimension of time.
+Aside from the inclusion of a controlling prompt, the two defining features of constant time delay prompt lie in the number of trials involved which shows the target stimulus and the manner of delivery of the prompts; and the time factor.
+The delivery of the prompt begins with a 0-second time delay which later progresses into a fixed-time delay.
+Based on the reports gathered in the study, the utilization of constant time delay prompts had been applied to discrete behaviors which were analyzed and identified.
+The framework of the study was on the demographic variables such as types of subjects, settings, behaviors, instructors, and instructional arrangements that were also determined as parameters of the study.
 The strategy was deemed effective and the measures of the results have been summarized.
-The methodological adequacy of constant time delay research has been examined and implications for practice and for further exploration is recommended (Wolery, et al., 1992).
+The methodological adequacy of constant time delay research has been examined and implications for practice and for further exploration are recommended (Wolery, et al., 1992).

-The strategy of time delay focus on the systematic use and removal of prompts in an instructional activity.
+The strategy of time delay focuses on the systematic use and removal of prompts in an instructional activity.
 It is actually the delay between the initial instruction stage and the prompts or additional instructions.
-Time delay may be progressive or constant.
+A time delay may be progressive or constant.
 The progressive time delay is often used for adult learners with Autism Spectrum Disorder.
 It entails an allotted waiting time for the learner to respond to an instruction.
-This is illustrated in a situation wherein the teacher gives an instruction first and then time delay is applied until the learner develops proficiency on the skill that was just taught.
+This is illustrated in a situation wherein the teacher gives an instruction first and then a time delay is applied until the learner develops proficiency in the skill that was just taught.
 This is applied as intervention strategies for preschoolers, to adult learners of ages 19-22 years with Autism Spectrum Disorder.
-Time delay has been acknowledge as an effective strategy too in teaching social, school-readiness, communication, behavior, joint attention, academic, motor, play, cognitive, and adaptive skills (Texas Autism Conference).
+Time delay has been acknowledged as an effective strategy too in teaching social, school-readiness, communication, behavior, joint attention, academic, motor, play, cognitive, and adaptive skills (Texas Autism Conference).

 Time Delay in Pedagogy

 Aside from using time delay prompting for learners with ASD, investigation on the effectiveness and efficiency of constant time delay has also been investigated by Doyle, Wolery, Gast, Jones, and Wiley (1990).
-This time the sessions, errors, percentage of errors and minutes of instructional time have been factored in among the criteria.
-Time delay has been applied to preschoolers particularly in teaching sight words.
+This time the sessions, errors, percentage of errors, and minutes of instructional time have been factored in among the criteria.
+Time delay has been applied to preschoolers, particularly in teaching sight words.
 The researchers assessed the relationship between the acquisition of relationship between the expected behavior and the information that has been previously learned.
 Two sessions have been allotted to administer the procedures.
 Parallel treatments were conducted involving two children, one is given 16 words and the other 12 words.
-And from the results, the strategies applied reflected the same level of criterion on an instructional setting, however the use of time delay prompts have shown results with fewer errors, less trials or sessions and the time that direct instruction is needed is less too.
-Both strategies have the same frequency of follow-up, the same turned out similar generalization in terms of instructors and materials, and both strategies showed transition from expressive to receptive, and the words identification transcended from function to matching it with the appropriate image of reference (Doyle, Wolery, L.Gast, Ault, & Wiley, 1990) .
+And from the results, the strategies applied reflected the same level of criterion in an instructional setting, however, the use of time delay prompts have shown results with fewer errors, fewer trials or sessions, and the time that direct instruction is needed is less too.
+Both strategies have the same frequency of follow-up, the same turned out similar generalization in terms of instructors and materials, and both strategies showed a transition from expressive to receptive, and the word's identification transcended from function to match it with the appropriate image of reference (Doyle, Wolery, L.Gast, Ault, & Wiley, 1990).

-More than applying time delay for teaching in normal group of learners, researches have been focused more on applying time delay, or constant time delay in dealing with learners with disabilities or specifically learners which are diagnosed with autism or with Autism Spectrum Disorder.
+More than applying time delay for teaching in a normal group of learners, researchers have been focused more on applying time delay, or constant time delay in dealing with learners with disabilities or specifically learners who are diagnosed with autism or with Autism Spectrum Disorder.
 Constant time delay has been compared again to another strategy, the least-to-most prompting in order to determine the effects on the disruptive behavior of learners with autism.
-In this research, Heckaman, Alber, Hooper and Heward (1998) dealt on the occurrence of disruptive behavior of 4 students with autism.
-The study was divided into two phases, where in Phase 1 include the easy and difficult tasks that are presenting the tasks that are associated with the disruptive behaviors.
-On the second phase, the least-to-most prompting procedure was compared to time delay prompting.
-As instructions were recorded, response prompts noted, feedback statements and the student’s disruptive behavior have been observed, the results showed that time delay prompt had produced fewer errors and lower rates of disruptive behavior among the students.
-During the implementation of the time delay prompt the disruptive behavior which was associated previously with the given tasks had also decreased.
-The results have proven that the disruptive behavior of the students had been effectively addressed through the effectiveness of the response prompts which diverted the attention of the students to responding rather than on their behavior (Heckaman, Alber, Hooper, & Heward, 1998).
+In this research, Heckaman, Alber, Hooper, and Heward (1998) dealt with the occurrence of disruptive behavior of 4 students with autism.
+The study was divided into two phases, where Phase 1 includes the easy and difficult tasks that are presenting the tasks that are associated with disruptive behaviors.
+In the second phase, the least-to-most prompting procedure was compared to time delay prompting.
+As instructions were recorded, response prompts noted, feedback statements and the student’s disruptive behavior have been observed, the results showed that time delay prompt produced fewer errors and lower rates of disruptive behavior among the students.
+During the implementation of the time delay prompt the disruptive behavior which was associated previously with the given tasks also decreased.
+The results have proven that the disruptive behavior of the students had been effectively addressed through the effectiveness of the response prompts which diverted the attention of the students to responding rather than to their behavior (Heckaman, Alber, Hooper, & Heward, 1998).

-Teaching the appropriate behavior among retarded children especially during breakfast serving activity became the focus behavior in another investigation on time delay prompting.
-In this study there were six children, severely retarded who were asked to pick up their food trays and go back to their seats.
+Teaching the appropriate behavior among retarded children, especially during breakfast serving activities became the focus behavior in another investigation on time delay prompting.
+In this study, there were six children, severely retarded who were asked to pick up their food trays and go back to their seats.
 Time delay was applied in teaching them the target behavior.
-It was done in a way such that time delay has been applied by delaying the food for 15 seconds in order to elicit the response from the children to request for food.
+It was done in a way such that time delay has been applied by delaying the food for 15 seconds in order to elicit a response from the children to request food.
 This has been the cue in this situation.
-Some of the children needed a model to make the appropriate request that it took them almost at the end of the 15 seconds delay to be able to make the request.
-The last child took longer in making the request which required additional guide that includes delays and modeling.
-This comprises the consequence or feedback component of time delay prompt.
-With this situation there were other inquiries done which was to administer the same delay across different groups of people, from adults and at different meal times.
+Some of the children needed a model to make the appropriate request and it took them almost the end of the 15-second delay to be able to make the request.
+The last child took longer in making the request which required additional guidance that includes delays and modeling.
+This comprises the consequence or feedback component of the time delay prompt.
+With this situation, there were other inquiries done which were to administer the same delay across different groups of people, from adults and at different meal times.
 The 15-second delay became the cue for prompting the response and evokes the required speaking skills (Halle & Spradlin, Time delay: a technique to increase language use and facilitate generalization in retarded children, 1979).

 Time delay prompts has been widely used by teachers to improve the communication skills of children with ASD.
 Experiments have been conducted to address the language skills of retarded children and how time delay prompts were able to help in this area.
 Teachers used this strategy using a multiple-baseline design with 6 retarded children.
-The results have shown improvements on the verbal initiations of the children and it was proven that the time delays have been the reason behind it.
-With the follow up assessment conducted the baseline levels of the children at the end of the ten-weeks trial reflected a generalization that the use of time delay by the teacher were spent on monitoring untaught opportunities, the delay strategy was a quick way to teach and implement the verbal lessons, the delays have provided the children chances to initiate, and teachers use time delay to conduct self‐selected situations, and lastly teachers are capable of maintaining the use of time delay prompts (Halle & Spradlin, Teachers' generalized use of delay as a stimulus control procedure to increase language use in handicapped children, 1981).
+The results have shown improvements in the verbal initiations of the children and it was proven that the time delays have been the reason behind it.
+With the follow-up assessment conducted the baseline levels of the children at the end of the ten-week trial reflected a generalization that the use of time delay by the teacher was spent on monitoring untaught opportunities, the delay strategy was a quick way to teach and implement the verbal lessons, the delays have provided the children chances to initiate, and teachers use the time delay to conduct self‐selected situations, and lastly, teachers are capable of maintaining the use of time delay prompts (Halle & Spradlin, Teachers' generalized use of delay as a stimulus control procedure to increase language use in handicapped children, 1981).